GeorgeGray97/level5-portfolio/submission_point_2.md

 Format - docx file.
 Filename - `user_journey.docx`.
 Save to the `docs` folder.

 *A sample user journey will be reviewed as part of the SP2 Presentation.
-It is marked at SP5.*
+They all are marked at SP5.*

 ---